AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/bestiary/fiend/quasit-xmm.md

 "languages": "Abyssal, Common"
 "cr": "1"
 "traits":
-- "desc": "The quasit casts [Invisibility](/3-Mechanics/CLI/spells/invisibility-xphb.md)\
-    \ on itself, requiring no spell components and using Charisma as the spellcasting\
-    \ ability.\n\nAt will: [Invisibility](/3-Mechanics/CLI/spells/invisibility-xphb.md)"
-  "name": "Invisibility"
   - "desc": "The quasit has [Advantage](/3-Mechanics/CLI/variant-rules/advantage-xphb.md)\
       \ on saving throws against spells and other magical effects."
     "name": "Magic Resistance"
 "actions":
   - "desc": "Melee Attack Roll: +5, reach 5 ft.
 Hit: 5 (1d4 + 3) Slashing damage,\
-    \ and the target has the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned) condition\
+      \ and the target has the [Poisoned](/3-Mechanics/CLI/conditions.md#Poisoned)\
-    \ until the start of the quasit's next turn."
+      \ condition until the start of the quasit's next turn."
     "name": "Rend"
   - "desc": "Wisdom Saving Throw: DC 10, one creature within 20 feet.
-Failure: The\
+Failure:\
-    \ target has the [Frightened](/3-Mechanics/CLI/conditions.md#Frightened) condition.\
+      \ The target has the [Frightened](/3-Mechanics/CLI/conditions.md#Frightened)\
-    \ At the end of each of its turns, the target repeats the save, ending the effect\
+      \ condition.
+At the end of each of its turns, the target repeats the save, ending\
-    \ on itself on a success.
+      \ the effect on itself on a success.
 After 1 minute, it succeeds automatically."
     "name": "Scare (1/Day)"
   - "desc": "The quasit shape-shifts to resemble a bat ([Speed](/3-Mechanics/CLI/variant-rules/speed-xphb.md)\
       \ 10 ft., Fly 40 ft.), a centipede (40 ft., Climb 40 ft.), or a toad (40 ft.,\
       \ Swim 40 ft.), or it returns to its true form.
-Its game statistics are the same\
+Its game statistics are the\
-    \ in each form, except for its [Speed](/3-Mechanics/CLI/variant-rules/speed-xphb.md).\
+      \ same in each form, except for its [Speed](/3-Mechanics/CLI/variant-rules/speed-xphb.md).\
       \ Any equipment it is wearing or carrying isn't transformed."
     "name": "Shape-Shift"
+  - "desc": "The quasit casts [Invisibility](/3-Mechanics/CLI/spells/invisibility-xphb.md)\
+      \ on itself, requiring no spell components and using Charisma as the spellcasting\
+      \ ability.\n"
+    "name": "Invisibility"
 "source":
   - "XMM"
   - "XPHB"
 "image": "/3-Mechanics/CLI/bestiary/fiend/token/quasit-xmm.webp"
 ```
 ^statblock